kubernetes-study-guide/Kubernetes-Study-Guide/Section-02/11_Nodeport_Service/transcript.md

-Notice here that this time we didn't curl our service name, instead we had to use the minikube vm's ip address.
-That's because my macbook is external to the cluster so it can't query the internal Kubernetes DNS, but we can mimic it by adding an entry to our macbook's etc-hosts file:
+Notice here that this time we didn't curl our nodeport service's dns name, instead we had to use the minikube vm's ip address.
+That's because my macbook doesn't have access to Kubernetes DNS, since Kubernetes DNS is only available internally in the cluster    , but we can mimic it by adding an entry to our macbook's etc-hosts file:

 ```